 09 Jan Reasonable Compensation and the S Corp Owner

-This CASE STUDY is shared for those owners of S-corporations who are challenged by or concerned about annual wages paid to themselves.
+This CASE STUDY is shared for owners of S-corporations who are challenged by or concerned about their annual wages.

 The bottom line is don’t do dumb stuff (DDDS)

 Suppose you are pulling in mid-7 digits gambling regularly and consistently.
 In that case, you better have more than a set of ‘sophisticated spreadsheets’ to assert that you are more than a “deemed” personal service corporation.

 When actively or materially participating in the operations of a profitable S-Corp that you own, pay yourself a reasonable salary that indicates where the corporation is at its business development life cycle and commensurate with industry norms in your market.